North Carolina airport: Radar contact lost with small plane

-DURHAM, N.C.
-(AP) - Radar contact was lost with a small plane approaching the Raleigh-Durham International Airport in North Carolina Sunday evening, and airport operations were temporarily interrupted while fire and rescue units rushed to the nearby area, authorities said.
+RALEIGH, N.C.
+(AP) - Radar contact with a small plane approaching the Raleigh-Durham International Airport in North Carolina was lost Sunday evening and the airport was briefly closed while fire and rescue units were dispatched to an area nearby, authorities said.

-A statement posted on the airport website said air traffic controllers notified the airport that a small aircraft was lost on radar about 7:25 p.m.
-Sunday as it was on approach to one of the runways.
-The statement added that airport firefighting units were immediately dispatched to the vicinity of William B. Umstead State Park, not far from the airport.
+A brief airport statement posted on its website said air traffic controllers notified the airport that a small general aviation aircraft was lost on radar about 7:25 p.m.
+Sunday near a park in the vicinity of the airport.
+The statement added that airport firefighting units were immediately dispatched to the area.

-The Federal Aviation Administration issued a brief statement that the aircraft lost from radar contact was a Piper PA32.
-The FAA website said the propeller plane typically has around six seats.
-It wasn’t clear how many people were believed aboard.
+The statement didn’t say how long airport operations were paused but that after search and rescue efforts were launched, the airport resumed operations.
+It didn’t elaborate on the type of plane involved or how many were believed aboard.

-The statement from RDU, the airport authority, didn’t say how long airport operations were paused.
-After search and rescue efforts were launched, the airport resumed operations.
+The statement said controllers with the Federal Aviation Administration had advised the airport of the loss of contact.

-The airport’s website showed that a number of arrivals were diverted between 7 and 8 p.m., and departures were delayed.
-Arrivals appeared to resume around 8 p.m.
-Sunday.
+There was no immediate response to an emailed statement to an FAA spokesperson requesting more details.

 Sign up for Daily Newsletters